 - SpinTX is a corpus of video-recorded sociolinguistic interviews and transcripts from the Spanish in Texas Corpus, built and maintained by researchers from The University of Texas at Austin.

-- CoBiVa (Corpus Bilingüe del Valle) is a corpus of video-recorded sociolinguistic interviews and transcripts gathered by researchers in the Spanish department at The University of Texas Rio Grande Valley.
+- CoBiVa (Corpus Bilingüe del Valle) is a corpus of audio-recorded sociolinguistic interviews and transcripts gathered by researchers at The University of Texas Rio Grande Valley.

 If you’d like to share a resource with the Heritage Spanish community, please contact Drew Colcher at firstname.lastname@example.org.